tienbm90/interview-test/README.md

 To fix:

 Part 1
-1. Fix all subnets (public and private), VPC CIDR must not be changes and submask used for subnets can be assumed to be correct.
+1. Fix all subnets (public and private), VPC CIDR must not be changed and submask used for subnets can be assumed to be correct.
 2. Fix aws_nat_gateway resource and ensure it is fully working with the VPC.
 3. Create Resources in order to run in 3 availability zones in Ireland region